MicrosoftDocs/dataexplorer-docs/data-explorer/connect-common-apps.md

 ---
-title: Connect from common SQL clients - Azure Data Explorer
+title: Connect from common apps - Azure Data Explorer
-description: This article describes how to connect to Azure Data Explorer with SQL Server emulation from various clients in Azure Data Explorer. ms.topic: reference ms.date: 03/08/2023
+description: This article describes how to connect to Azure Data Explorer with SQL Server emulation from various apps in Azure Data Explorer. ms.topic: reference ms.date: 07/04/2023
 ---

 # Connect from common apps

-This article gives examples on how to connect to Azure Data Explorer from [LINQPad](#linqpad), [Azure Data Studio](#azure-data-studio-134-and-above), [DBeaver](#dbeaver-533-and-above), and [Microsoft SQL Server Management Studio](#microsoft-sql-server-management-studio-v18x).
+This article gives examples on how to connect to Azure Data Explorer from [LINQPad](#linqpad), [Azure Data Studio](#azure-data-studio-134-and-above), [DBeaver](#dbeaver-533-and-above), [Microsoft SQL Server Management Studio](#microsoft-sql-server-management-studio-v18x), and [MATLAB](#matlab).

 For more information, see the overview on [SQL Server emulation in Azure Data Explorer](sql-server-emulation-overview.md).